dzvilius/easy-inventory/ux/Wireframes/Main.md

 # Wireframes

-Complete list of low-fidelity mockups with reference numbers to [User Stories](../User_Stories.md).
+A complete list of low-fidelity mockups with number reference to [User Stories](../User_Stories.md).

 #### Front-end Mockups